-The State Mitigation Trust is intended to be a qualified settlement fund pursuant to section 468B of the Internal Revenue Code, 26 U.S.C.
+The State Mitigation Trust is intended to be a qualified settlement fund pursuant to section 468B of the Internal Revenue Code ("IRC"), 26 U.S.C.
 468B, and related Treasury Regulations.
-The Trustee shall use its best efforts to submit, within six months after the Trust Effective Date, an application to obtain a Private Letter Ruling from the IRS that the State Trust will be treated as a qualified settlement fund and exempt from Federal Income Taxes.
-The State Trust has filed the PLR as described in Note 2.
-The PLR application is pending as of December 31, 2017.
+The Trustee submitted an application for the State Trust to obtain a PLR from the IRS that the State Trust will be treated as a qualified settlement fund and exempt from federal income taxes as described in Note 2.
+The PLR application is pending as of December 31, 2018.

-The State Trust calculates taxable income in the same manner as a C corporation at a rate of 39.60% using trust income tax rates on its modified gross income.
-Modified gross income includes gross income pursuant to Internal Revenue Code Section 61, less administrative expenses, certain losses from the sale, exchange or worthlessness of property, and net operating losses.
+The State Trust calculates taxable income in the same manner as a C corporation, and its taxable income is taxed at a rate of 37% and 39.60% using trust income tax rates on its modified gross income, for the 2018 and 2017 tax years, respectively.
+Modified gross income includes gross income pursuant to IRC Section 61, less administrative expenses, certain losses from the sale, exchange or worthlessness of property, and net operating losses.